Procuring a Minor for Child Pornography

 is guilty of an indictable offence.

-Child pornography is defined by section 67A of the Crimes Act as a film, photograph, publication or computer game that describes or depicts a person who is, or appears to be, a minor engaging in sexual activity or depicted in an indecent sexual manner or context.
+Child exploitation material is defined by section 67A of the Crimes Act as a film, photograph, publication or computer game that describes or depicts a person who is, or appears to be, a minor engaging in sexual activity or depicted in an indecent sexual manner or context.

 What the Police Must Prove

-To find a person guilty of procuring a minor for child pornography, the prosecution must prove each of the following matters beyond a reasonable doubt:
+To find a person guilty of procuring a minor for child exploitation material, the prosecution must prove each of the following matters beyond a reasonable doubt:

 - They invited, caused or offered a minor to be in any way concerned in the making of a film, publication or computer game, or procured a minor for that purpose